szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - Eye of the Spirit: Cast Cause Critical Wounds instead of Ray of Enfeeblement
 - Eye of Stone: Cast Hold Monster instead of Hold Person

+**Component 500:** Make Control Undead bypass magic resistance and have a -2 penalty to the saving throw

+Generally considered a terrible choice for a level 7 spell, this making a little more useful.
+Might make it more powerful in the future, but this is a start.
+Just the fact that it didn't bypass magic resistance was a big detriment to the spell, since many undead are resistant to magic, like the majority of skeletons.

 </details>

 ---